WDJ-01/FitX/README.md

 #### Contains:

 * Api's for respective functions such as signing in, creating user, getting products ect.
-* Creating JWT token
+* Creating JWT token.
-* Authentication
+* Authentication.
-* Hashing and salting of passwords
+* Hashing and salting of passwords.

 #### Built With